 The oarlock makes it possible to row forward slowly, row forward fast, turn quickly, slow down, row backward, and finally stop the boat.

 What else has to be noted is the fact that the “forcola” is not an oarLOCK.
 The forcola, in fact, is open and the oar can be quickly removed from it, making it possible to promptly park the boat or avoid striking other boats with it.

 Traditional Venetian Boats

 For the vast majority of tourists who spend just a few hours in Venice, all the boats in the canals are gondolas.
-In actual fact there are at least a hundred types of boat each of which were developed to respond to a specific need.
+In fact, there are at least a hundred types of boats each of which were developed to respond to a specific need.

 There are indeed plenty of gondolas in Venice, but not every rowing boat is a gondola.
 Gondolas are a very specific type of boat, that has a precise shape and size.

-Gondoliers row black gondolas, and in some regatte you can see colorful gondolas.
+Gondoliers row black gondolas, and in some regatte you can see colourful gondolas.

 Over the centuries Venetians have created many different types of boats, dozens of which are still in use today.
 A gondola is only one (extremely beautiful) type of rowing boat.